aramis-lab/clinicadl/docs/index.rst

 ClinicaDL
 =========

-ClinicaDL is a Python library for training and evaluating Deep Learning models on neuroimaging data.
+ClinicaDL is an open-source Python library for reproducible deep learning in neuroimaging.

 .. grid::